emontj/CancerDetectionKaggle/README.md

 ## Readme
 Trained Models and the Dataset are too large to upload to GitHub.

-The structure to replicate is as follows (folders:
+The structure to replicate is as follows (names of folders):
 - data
 - model_checkpoints
 - test